The Cancun Bus Station

 If you are going to the Cancun Airport then the first bus leaves at 4:30A.M. and it takes 25 minutes to get there.
 There are departures about every 30 minutes during the day to the bus station and much cheaper then a taxi to the airport.

 If you want to go direct from your hotel to the airport (or vice versa) and you are not close to the bus station then you should book a private van transfer.
 This will save time and make it much easier to get to your flight.
-We have teamed up with USA Transfers because they offer a good service and price.
 You can book with them here for a transfer.
 Sometimes with a few people it is cheaper than the bus and much more convenient if you are staying at a hotel not near the bus station.
+For more about getting between the Cancun Airport and the Hotel Zone in Cancun, see our article here.

 As we mentioned just above the OXXO convenience store across the street is a good place to grab a light snack and a drink for your journey.
 If you need something heavier to eat you can go to Mega grocery store.
 It is just across the street and easy to find.